spletts/BalVal/README.md

 User should edit the paths to catalogs in `ms_plotter.get_catalog_filename()`.

+...

-**Note about Y3 Gold catalogs**
+##### Note about Y3 Gold catalogs

 The following is relevant if `MATCH_CAT1` or `MATCH_CAT2` is a Y3 Gold catalog.

 By default, `ms_plotter.py` tries to access Y3 Gold catalogs saved in `/data/des71.a/data/mspletts/balrog_validation_tests/y3_gold_catalogs/`.

-If the user has access to FNAL DES machines, and a necessary Y3 Gold catalog is not already in the directory above, user will need to download the Y3 Gold catalog with the headers found in: `/data/des71.a/data/mspletts/balrog_validation_tests/y3_gold_catalogs/y3_gold_general_column_query.sql` and edit `ms_plotter.get_catalog_filename()` with the correct path to the Y3 Gold catalog.
+If the user has access to FNAL DES machines, and necessary Y3 Gold catalogs are not already in the directory above, user will need to download the Y3 Gold catalogs with the headers found in: `/data/des71.a/data/mspletts/balrog_validation_tests/y3_gold_catalogs/y3_gold_general_column_query.sql` and edit `ms_plotter.get_catalog_filename()` with the correct path to the Y3 Gold catalogs.

 ---